peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

  * System.ArgumentException:
 The parameter "index" is less than 0, "endIndex" is less than 0, or either is greater than the string's length, or "endIndex" is less than "index" ; or radix is less than 2 or greater than 36.

+### ToSByteChecked

+    public sbyte ToSByteChecked();

+Converts this number's value to an 8-bit signed integer if it can fit in an 8-bit signed integer.

+<b>Return Value:</b>

+This number's value as an 8-bit signed integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This value is less than -128 or greater than 127.

+### ToSByteUnchecked

+    public sbyte ToSByteUnchecked();

+Converts this number to an 8-bit signed integer, returning the least-significant bits of this number's two's-complement form.

+<b>Return Value:</b>

+This number, converted to an 8-bit signed integer.

 ### ToString

     public override string ToString();